 If an SMSF is looking to invest in land, it needs to be aware of the rules and regulations imposed by the Tax Office.
-The structure required to invest in land is similar to that require to invest in a conventional property.
+The structure required to invest in land is similar to that in a conventional property.
 For more information on property investment, please see here.

-Generally, property development is not permitted if a Fund is taking out a LRBA.
+Generally, property development is not permitted if a Fund is taking out an LRBA.
 See the table below for some examples of property developments that are prohibited under the Tax Office rules:

 |Vacant block of land on a single title||The land is subdivided into multiple titles|

 |Vacant block of land on a single title||Building a residential house on the land|

 |Land with a house on it||Turning the asset to a duplex by building an additional house on the land|

 If an SMSF would like to develop their land or subdivision, the Tax Office rules generally only allow the development to happen after the LRBA has been settled by the Fund.

 Recently the Tax Office has released a new Bulletin related to the Property Development into an SMSF.
 See link below for the entire SMSF Regulator’s Bulletin:

 The rules and regulations surrounding the transferring of ownership of land are similar to that of conventional property.
 If the land is deemed to be residential in nature, Trustees are not allowed to purchase the land from themselves or a related party.
 However, if the land is deemed to be commercial in nature, Trustees can purchase it from themselves, on the basis that the transaction takes place on arm’s length basis.

 The question then becomes: is the land commercial or residential in nature?